ezntek/ezntek.github.io/content/posts/The GIIS hackathon X (a review) (part 1) (20240726T1322).md

 I wouldn't really call this a line, but I'd actually call this a crowd.

 A really packed one.
-Nobody seemed to know what line up meant (I mean, they were all small children, but that's beside the point).
+Nobody seemed to know what line up meant (I mean, they were all small children, but that's besides the point).
 The workers and even some adult had to yell at the crowd collectively and tell them to get into 3 lines.
 What formed were three distinct enough crowds, loosely bunched up.
 Everybody seemed to cut the queue, and nothing was done.
 Finally, some organizer decided to ask a bunch of people if they had registered yet, and directed them to counters and helped the line move along.
-I was one of those people and i was told to go to the leftmost counter, with a group already doing their registration.
+I was one of those people and I was told to go to the leftmost counter, with a group already doing their registration.